Basic Rules

 Choosing a Domain

 The Guide chooses a domain for the Cascade.
-The domain is contextual β it should reflect the events, tone, and theme of the current adventure.
+The domain is contextual — it should reflect the events, tone, and theme of the current adventure.
 The available domains are:

-- Scientific.
+• Scientific.
 The laws of physics bend, break, or behave unexpectedly.

-- Horrific.
+• Horrific.
 Something deeply wrong enters the story.
 Fear, dread, and the uncanny.

-- Fantastic.
+• Fantastic.
 The impossible becomes real.
 Wonder and danger in equal measure.

-- Chaotic.
+• Chaotic.
 Order collapses.
 Events spiral beyond anyone's control.

-- Spiritualistic.
+• Spiritualistic.
 Forces beyond the physical world make themselves known.

-- Cosmic.
+• Cosmic.
 Something vast, ancient, or incomprehensible touches the story.

 The domain is a lens, not a limitation.
-A dragon appearing in the middle of a space adventure makes no sense β unless the domain is Fantastic and the Cascade is severe enough to tear open the fabric of reality.
+A dragon appearing in the middle of a space adventure makes no sense, unless the domain is Fantastic and the Cascade is severe enough to tear open the fabric of reality.
 Use the domain to keep the Cascade thematically coherent with the story being told.

 Severity

-The total Resonance that triggered the Cascade determines its severity on a scale of 1 to 10.
-Low severity Cascades are strange and disruptive.
-High severity Cascades are world-altering.
-Outcomes are not inherently bad β they are themed.
+Outcomes are not inherently bad; they are themed.
 A Cascade is not a punishment.
 It is the strings of fate snapping back, and what comes out of that can be dangerous, strange, wondrous, or all three at once.

 Player Overage Rounds

-Example: The Threshold is 5 but Resonance reached 7 β an overage of 2.
-The Guide establishes a Cosmic domain Cascade of severity 7: a rift opens in the ceiling of the room.
 The players have 2 overage rounds.
-In the first, they agree that something is visible on the other side of the rift β something large.
+In the first, they agree that something is visible on the other side of the rift; something large.
 In the second, one player suggests it reaches through.
-The Guide approves.
-An arm the size of a support beam pushes through the tear in reality.

 Cascade Fallout

 Once a Cascade has fully manifested, the Guide applies a fallout.
 Fallout represents the permanent change the Cascade leaves on the world.
-It is not a temporary inconvenience β it is a new reality the players will have to contend with going forward.
+It is not a temporary inconvenience, it is a new reality the players will have to contend with going forward.
 A creature pulled through a rift does not disappear when the scene ends.
 The fallout is that the creature is now loose in the world.
 Fallout should always feel like a consequence of the specific Cascade that caused it, rooted in its domain and severity.
 It is the echo that does not fade.

 Surviving a Cascade

-If the players overcome the Cascade β defeating it, evading it, dismantling it, or simply surviving its fallout β the triggering player is rewarded with experience equal to their total Resonance multiplied by their current level.
-A level 4 character whose Cascade was triggered by 8 Resonance earns 32 XP.
-The greater the pressure allowed to build, the greater the reward for enduring what came next.
+If the players overcome the Cascade by defeating it, evading it, dismantling it, or simply surviving its fallout then the triggering player is rewarded with experience equal to their total echo multiplied by their current level.

-Once a Cascade resolves, the triggering player resets their Resonance to 0.
-Every other player at the table loses half their current Resonance, rounded down β hardened by the shockwave that passed through them but not wiped clean.
-The strings have snapped for one of you.
-The rest of you felt it.
-For now, the tension eases.
-But Resonance is already building again.
+Once a Cascade resolves, the triggering player resets their echo to 0.
+Every other player at the table loses half their current echo, rounded down ; hardened by the shockwave that passed through them but not wiped clean.

 Making a Scene

 Most of the time in Echoes of Ur, play flows naturally.
 The Guide describes the world, players describe what their characters do, and the story moves forward through conversation and narration.
 Dice appear only when something meaningful is at stake.
 But some moments demand more than narration.
 A fight breaks out.
 A chase tears through a crowded market.
 A tense standoff stretches into something delicate and dangerous.
-These are the moments where the details matter β where every decision, every second, could change the shape of what comes next.
+These are the moments where the details matter and where every decision, every second, could change the shape of what comes next.
 Those moments are Scenes.

 Starting a Scene

 A Scene begins the moment the Guide or a player declares one.
 Either side can call it.
-The declaration is simply an announcement that the group is shifting from freeform play into something more granular β that the next few moments are worth examining closely.
+The declaration is simply an announcement that the group is shifting from freeform play into something more granular; that the next few moments are worth examining closely.
 Scenes are not limited to combat.
-Any situation where the sequence of events matters can become a Scene.
-A shootout, a chase through an alleyway, a negotiation on the edge of collapse, a frantic search before guards arrive β if the beat-by-beat details would change the outcome, start a Scene.

 When in doubt, start a Scene.
 You can always zoom back out.